 While Columbians love having a good time, locals are also just as eager to step up for a good cause.
 The Palmetto Health Foundation’s Walk for Life and Famously Hot Pink Half Marathon is the pinnacle event for breast cancer research in the Midlands and offers distances for beginners to half marathoners.

-Fried oreos, rides, carnival games, and bright, Insta-worthy photos means it's time for the South Carolina State Fair.
+Fried Oreos, rides, carnival games, and bright, Insta-worthy photos mean it's time for the South Carolina State Fair.
 This Columbia tradition is a statewide celebration of family fun and getting back to being a kid.
 Be sure to check out their concert lineup as they have been pulling in bigger artist names each year.

 A Devine Night Out comes just in time to kick off the holiday shopping season.
 Full of upscale shopping and some of the city’s best bites, use this time to find unique gifts for friends and family (+ yourself) on this chic stretch of street in the Shandon neighborhood.